sleehoco/cesium-bun/README.md

-# CesiumCyber - Next.js Migration
+# Cesium Cyber - Bun Version

-Modern cybersecurity company website built with Next.js 15, TypeScript, and Tailwind CSS.
+A high-performance cybersecurity application built with Next.js and Bun runtime.

+## 🚀 Bun Integration

+This version has been converted to use [Bun](https://bun.sh) as the JavaScript runtime for improved performance and faster development.

 ## Tech Stack

+- **Runtime:** Bun (JavaScript runtime)
 - **Framework:** Next.js 15 (App Router)
 - **Language:** TypeScript (Strict Mode)
 - **Styling:** Tailwind CSS + shadcn/ui